nooralteneiji/MachineLearning-Whitebox-Prototype/README.md

 # MachineLearning-Whitebox-Prototype

+This is the prototype for a new project under the supervision of the Abu Dhabi startup, WhiteBox HR.

 Goal 1: Use ECLAT algorithm to find associations between assesment scores on past candidate data (personality assessment scores, career drivers, cognitive assessment scores, techncial assessment scores)